nsbarr/xx/prep/Characters.md

 Xiang Xiang's adoptive father and trainer.
 Knows the secret of Xiang Xiang's family but hides it for his own good.

-# Father
+# Xiang Bo

 A massive, sulking great panda who lives in a cage in the high-security section of the Preserve.
-Not allowed to leave without supervision.
 Totally wild, despises captivity.
+His captors find that throwing him beer cans are the only way to placate him.
 Does not acknowledge Xiang Xiang as his son.
-(Xiang Xiang thinks this is because he blames him for his mother's death, actually because seeing his son grow up weak and in captivity breaks his heart)

-# Mother
+# Su Lin

+Xiang Xiang's mother.
 Dead, as far as Xiang Xiang knows.
-Actually sold to the Zoo after giving birth to Xiang Xiang on the Preserve.
-Beatiful, mysterious, possibly insane after years of isolation in a cage.
-(Galadriel/Jenova)
+Actually sold to the Circus after giving birth to Xiang Xiang on the Reserve.
+Beatiful, mysterious, possibly insane after years of isolation.

 # The Director

-Runs the Preserve, totally corrupt.
-In it for the money.
-Sold Xiang Xiang's Mother to the Zoo because she would not have been able to bear more children.
+Runs the Reserve, totally corrupt.
+Believes that as long as the Reserve meets its goals he can pocket the revenue.
+He secretly sells Su Lin to the Circus.
+He also pilots the under-funded and over-rushed Reintegration Program to send a panda bred in captivity into the wild.

+# Lu Bu

+The alpha male of Xiang Xiang's class at the Reserve and his relentless bully.
+Like Xiang Xiang, he volunteers for the Reintegration Program and is favored to be selected.

+# Mei Mei

+A wild female panda who secretly follows Xiang Xiang and eventually befriends him.
+Poachers killed her father(?) and she is a human-hater.
+She hears about Su Lin and is the one to introduce Xiang Xiang, hoping to recruit him on a campaign of revenge and not realizing the relationship they have.

+# Three Monkeys

+Mischieveous wild monkeys that initially torment, and later befriend Xiang Xiang

-# Other Zoo animals
+# Other Circus animals

-TBD.
-Could be some room for fun here when Mother breaks out of the Zoo.

-# Twin Brother

-TBD.
-Apparently Xiang Xiang had a twin brother; "wild twin brother" could be an interesting storyline; maybe he's at the Zoo with Mother?

-# Love interest?

-TBD.
-Maybe there isn't one.
-Have tossed around the idea of a wild female panda, face pressed against the cage of the Preserve, looking in & locking eyes with XX
+Lions, zebras, an elephant all subservient to Su Lin.
+They call her Mother.